kathrinmzl/LoanGuard/README.md

 This section explains how each business requirement is addressed by specific analyses, visualizations and ML techniques.
 It ensures that insights and predictions directly support the business goals and can be interpreted by stakeholders.

 **Business Requirement 1: Data Insights (Conventional Analysis)**
-- Identify key customer and loan attributes that are most correlated with loan default.
+- Identify key borrower and loan attributes that are most correlated with loan default.
 - Provide visual and statistical insights to help business analysts understand the primary drivers of credit risk.
 - Visualize distributions and relationships between key features and the target variable.